Instance-Optimality of Bidirectional PageRank Estimation: Introduction

-On the other hand, for mostly-degree-$n$ graphs, we will show that $A^*$ (including any reasonable variant), takes $\Omega(n)$ time, meaning that it is exponentially worse than the instance-smart algorithm.
-The fundamental issue is that the $\BiPPR$-approach does not take advantage of learning $2n$ edges, when discovering that a vertex has in- and out-degree $n$.
+We will also show that $\BiPR$ (including any reasonable variant), takes $\Omega(n)$ time on these mostly degree-$n$ graphs, meaning that it is exponentially worse than the instance-smart algorithm.
+The fundamental issue is that the $\BiPR$-approach does not take advantage of learning $2n$ edges, when discovering that a vertex has in- and out-degree $n$.

-We note that it is very easy to extend our algorithm $A^*$ to also be instance optimal on mostly-degree-$n$ graphs.
-Indeed our instance-smart algorithm is achieving exactly this when it switches to $A^*$ if a vertex with in- or out-degree below $n$ is found among the $O(\log n)$ samples.

-However, the point in this paper is not to construct a complicated algorithm that is instance optimal for the largest possible class of graphs.
-Rather, the point is to analyze and understand a simple natural algorithm $A^*$, proving that it is instance optimal for most graphs that one is likely to encounter.

-\paragraph{Graph access model} In this paper, we consider the standard \emph{graph-access model}, where algorithms can access the input graph only through an oracle that supports the following queries, each in unit time: $\indeg(v)$, returns the in-degree of vertex $v$; $\outdeg(v)$, returns the out-degree of vertex $v$; $\innbr(v,i)$, returns the $i$-th in-neighbor of $v$; $\outnbr(v,i)$, returns the $i$-th out-neighbor of $v$; $\jump()$, returns a vertex chosen uniformly at random from the graph.